 Some got on and some stayed to hurl insults at officers.
 One officer later told me “I tried to tell them that we were there to protect them and the guy said, ‘Protect us hell!
 You guys are the targets tonight!’” and started laughing.

 No matter what happened we all still had jobs to do and I saw Dallas officers all over the place continuing to do their jobs.
 Footage was played and replayed showing officers protecting journalists and demonstrators and downed officers.

 Then came the cell phone footage.
 The shooter could be seen in front of El Centro college with its distinctive concrete pillars on Lamar St. He was moving and shooting – ducking behind and re-emerging from the pillars shooting at officers.
 Finally you could see one officer working to engage the shooter move behind one of the pillars.
 However this time, the shooter was advancing on the officer but the officer didn’t know it.
-The officer moved to the right and looked down the right side of the pillar just as the shooter rounded the left side of the pillar and from a couple of feet away, shot the officer with an assault rifle.
+The officer moved to the right and looked down the right side of the pillar just as the shooter rounded the left side of the pillar and from a couple of feet away, shot the officer with an a rifle.
 Then he stood over him and executed him by shooting him in the head.

 All of us in the command post visibly recoiled at that sight.
 It was the stuff of flash picture memories – the kind you have when you can tell someone where you were when men landed on the moon, when the you learned that the Challenger space craft exploded or any other incredibly significant event in your life occurs.
 In that instant it was indelibly burned into our brains.

 Back to work.